davidvho/deduper-davidvho/README.md

 # Deduper

+### Part 3

+Please look at the part3/ folder for the deduper code

 ### Part 1
 Write up a strategy for writing a Reference based PCR duplicate removal tool.
 Be sure to include an example input and output SAM file.